helium-toolchain/helium-serialization/spec/castle.md

 >
 > Token name ID: 2 bytes

-The token length field is stataically known for primitive tokens and does not need to be deserialized, however, it is still required to be present and correct.
+The token length field is statically known for primitive tokens and does not need to be deserialized, however, it is still required to be present and correct.

 The name ID `FF FF` (65535) is reserved for cases where no name is given.